FAQs

 Where does the Asia Society receive its funding from?

-The Asia Society is supported by contributions from foundations, corporations, and individuals who believe in the mandate of the Society: to build bridges of understanding between Americans and Asians.
+The Asia Society is supported by contributions from foundations, corporations, and individuals who believe in our mission.

 Is the Asia Society a part of the U.S. government, the United Nations, or any other multilateral or state organization?